aws-samples/cloud-gateway-for-amazon-kinesis-video-streams/fargate-cdk-app/README.md

 - A new VPC with an Internet Gateway
 - Public and Private subnets
-- A security group
+- A security group with egress traffic only
 - An ECS/Fargate Cluster, Task, and Task Definition

- .
-This file contains all of the installation instructions for the KVS application.

 ## Pre-requisites
 - AWS CLI
 - AWS CDK
 - Docker tools installed on the system the AWS CDK will execute
 - Basic container understanding
-- NPM

 ## To Deploy